simonapicardi/movement-workshop_ESA-2016/part1_setup_db.md

 A data model describes what types of data are stored and how they are organized.
 It can be seen as the conceptual representation of the real world in the database structures that include data objects (i.e. tables) and their mutual relationships.
-In particular, data modelling becomes a key step when database systems grow in size and complexity, and user requirements become more sophisticated: it permits easy updates and modification and adaptation of the database structure to accommodate the changing goals, constraints, and spatial scales of studies and the evolution of wildlife tracking systems.
 Without a rigorous data modelling approach, an information system might lose the flexibility to manage data efficiently in the long term, reducing its utility to a simple storage device for raw data, and thus failing to address many of the necessary requirements.